Skip to Content

 The rooms are modern and bright, and there’s an outdoor swimming pool.
 The location and pool make this one of the best family hotels in Seville.

-Check their offers here
+Check their offers here.

 Hotel Boutique Corral del Rey **- Budget

-hotel corral del rey sevilla
+hotel corral del rey sevilla room with a bed, sofa, and writing area

 All 17 rooms in this Seville hotel are beautifully furnished and fully equipped with satellite channel TV, Bluetooth speaker, and DVD player.

-Check prices here
+Check prices here.

 Getting Around Seville